Q: What is the structure of the Tanzanian education system? What do “O-level” and “A-level” mean?

 Q: How will my donation be used by the student?

 The links available on our Scholarship Page under the “Average Cost of Education” heading break down average needs for students.
-Every sponsored student must send us a revised budget outlining his or her needs for the academic year.
+We examine each student’s unique circumstances to determine the amount given each semester.
 This may be different from the “average” needs.
 For example, the cost of different school’s uniforms are different.
 Additionally, for A-level students, transportation costs may vary significantly depending on how far the school they attend is from their home.
 Money not spent by the student carries over to the following year.

 Q: How does TETEA confirm that the student is using scholarship fees appropriately?

-When a student submits their revised budget outlining their needs, we insure that their requests are appropriate.
-Because we require the student to send school certified grade reports to maintain their scholarship, we can be infer that the student has paid for school fees, room and board, examination fees, transportation, uniform and communication.
-We also maintain information on schools including phone numbers of the Head/Headmistress of each school to confirm a student’s enrollment.
+Students as well as our Tanzanian liaisons are required to send us photographs of the receipts of payment for school fees or for purchases of school supples.
+We also follow up with their academic performance.
 National examination results are publicly released online, so this is another indicator for Form 4 and 6 students.
-If we notice that the student’s performance is poor, we further investigate to insure that the money a student has requested for books and other fees are being used appropriately.
+If we notice that the student’s performance is poor, we further investigate to ensure that the money a student has requested for books and other fees are being used appropriately.